Juris Doctor (JD)

 On-Campus Degree Overview

 Regent University's Juris Doctor degree is an interdisciplinary program that equips capable men and women to become lawyers and serve in a variety of settings.
 Students in the Juris Doctor program will gain a basic knowledge of the law in key areas, including Torts, Contracts, Property, Civil Procedure, Criminal Law, Constitutional Law, Business Associations, and Evidence.
 Our American Bar Association (ABA) accredited program focuses on legal analysis, writing, and problem solving.
-Through an understanding of the Biblical principles applicable to law and an ability to apply those principles in practical ways to the practice of law, Regent Law students will be uniquely equipped to practice law ethically and professionally, with honesty, integrity, and Christ-like character.
+Through an understanding of the biblical principles applicable to law and an ability to apply those principles in practical ways to the practice of law, Regent Law students will be uniquely equipped to practice law ethically and professionally, with honesty, integrity, and Christ-like character.

 JD Program Highlights